MrKelisi/rooted-tree-html-generator/README.md

 **The primitives are:**

-- `TExprArb ConsF(char X)` creates a leaf with X value.
+- `TExprArb ConsF(char X)` creates a leaf with a value X.

-- `TExprArb Cons2(char X, TExprArb fg, TExprArb fd)` creates a tree from the trees fg and fd, with X value.
+- `TExprArb Cons2(char X, TExprArb fg, TExprArb fd)` creates a tree from the trees fg and fd, with a value X.

-- `bool EstFeuille(TExprArb E)` checks if the tree E is a leaf.
+- `bool EstFeuille(TExprArb A)` checks if the tree A is a leaf.

 - `char Racine(TExprArb A)` returns the root of the tree A.